rrada/vimino/README.md

 # Vimino

 is a Vim plugin for Ino command-line toolkit.
-That allows you to build/clean a Ino project and upload firmware to your Arduino directly from Vim.
+That allows you to build/clean a [Ino][ino] project([see quickstart](http://inotool.org/quickstart)) and upload firmware to your Arduino directly from Vim.

-> Current version is for Mac OS X only
+> Current version is for Mac OS X only, Linux version will be soon as possible.

 ## Installation